 4. Click Disable all

-5. Open Task Manager > Startup
+5. Open Task Manager and navigate to Startup apps option.

-6. Disable all startup apps
+6. Disable all startup apps.

 If updates work, re-enable services gradually to identify the conflict.